MJaiBhavani/amazon_sales/README.md

 This project uses Power BI to analyze Amazon sales data.
 The goal is to generate insights on Amazon's sales performance using key metrics like total revenue, total orders, and total quantity.

 ## Files
-- `Amazon Sale Report.csv`: The raw dataset containing Amazon sales data.
+- ``: The raw dataset containing Amazon sales data.
-- `Amazon_Sale_Report.xlsx`: The cleaned and transformed dataset used in the Power BI dashboard.
+- `https://github.com/MJaiBhavani/amazon_sales/blob/main/Amazon%20Sale%20Report_excelworkbook.xls`: The cleaned and transformed dataset used in the Power BI dashboard.
-- `AmazonSalesDashboard.pbix`: The Power BI project file that contains the dashboard and visualizations.
+- ``: The Power BI project file that contains the dashboard and visualizations.
-- `README.md`: Project description and instructions.

 ## Key Insights from the Dashboard:
 The Power BI dashboard is built using three main parameters: